sdi0700224/LockManager/README.md

 code and less error prone that a record level locking policy.
 Of course it does not provide the same granularity but I think it is a decent way to access small datatypes like integers.

-As always coded cleanly, tried to keep some coding standars regarding naming, project architecture and reusability, tested with valgrid for leaks and errors.

 ## Makefile

 Added Dubug command to use valgrid